Past event

-Are you feeling overwhelmed with the upcoming updates and changes in clinical coding?
-Would you like to receive invaluable advice from the national experts on how to prepare?
+With feelings of being overwhelmed with the upcoming updates and changes in clinical coding, attendees gathered at this face-to-face conference to receive invaluable advice from the national experts on how to prepare.

-Join this immersive clinical coding conference, taking place in Oxford and designed to give Clinical Coders clarification and practical guidance in this crucial time of change.
-Hear from the experts at the forefront who will empower you with confidence, so you will return to your team equipped with the right strategies to prepare for ICD-11, electronic classification, AI, retention and remote training.
-Don’t miss out on this unique opportunity to network with like-minded trusts and receive worthwhile direction on the future of clinical coding.
+This immersive clinical coding forum, took place in Oxford and was designed to give Clinical Coders clarification and practical guidance during this crucial time of change.
+Participants heard from the experts at the forefront and were empowered with confidence, returning back to their teams equipped with the right strategies to prepare for ICD-11, electronic classification, AI, retention and remote training.
+This truly was a unique opportunity to network with like-minded trusts and receive worthwhile direction on the future of clinical coding.

 Sponsored by:

-Latest updates and different approaches: how to overcome your clinical coding challenges
+Latest updates and different approaches: overcoming your clinical coding challenges

 With thanks to our sponsors